LukaszSztukiewicz/AlgorithmicTechniquesComparison/README.md

 # CuPyterLab
-Environment for performing experiments in C++ data analysis in Python with extensive support for Jupyter Notebooks.
+Environment for performing experiments in C++ and data analysis in Python with support for Jupyter Notebooks.

 [Google Style Guide](https://google.github.io/styleguide/cppguide.html)